Minimal Distance of Propositional Models: Results

 The three optimization problems can be transformed into decision problems in the usual way.
-We add a bound $k \in \NN$ to the input and ask if the Hamming distance satisfies the inequation $\hd(m,m') \leq k$.
+We add an integer bound $k$ to the input and ask if the Hamming distance satisfies the inequality $\hd(m,m') \leq k$.
 This way we obtain the corresponding decision problems $\dXSOL$, $\dNSOL$, and $\dMSD$, respectively.
 Their complexity follows immediately from the theorems above.
 All cases in $\PO$ become polynomial-time decidable, whereas the other cases, which are $\APX$-hard, become $\NP$-complete.
 This way we obtain dichotomy theorems classifying the decision problems as polynomial or $\NP$-complete for all sets~$\Gamma$ of relations.
+We obtain the following dichotomies for each of the respective decision problems. \begin{corollary} For each constraint language~$\Gamma$ \begin{compactitem} \item $\dNSOL(\Gamma)$ is in~$\P$ if\/~$\Gamma$ is 2affine or monotone, and it is $\NP$-complete otherwise. \item $\dXSOL(\Gamma)$ is in~$\P$ if\/~$\Gamma$ is bijunctive, $\IHSBp k$, or $\IHSBm k$, and it is $\NP$-complete otherwise. \item $\dMSD(\Gamma)$ is in~$\P$ if\/~$\Gamma$ is bijunctive, Horn, or dual-Horn, and it is $\NP$-complete otherwise. \end{compactitem} \end{corollary}